fauzaanu/framerui/content/blog/framer-reverse-proxy-in-pyramid.md

 ---
 author: Fauzaan Gasim
-title: How to reverse proxy framer through pyramid (python)
+title: Reverse Proxying Framer through pyramid (python)
 date: 2023-04-06
 description: Learn how to reverse proxy your Framer designs and prototypes through the Pyramid Python framework, enabling you to seamlessly integrate your designs into your web application.
 tags: [Framer, Pyramid, reverse proxy, Python, web development, prototyping]